veit/jupyter-tutorial/docs/productive/packaging/templating/features.rst

     full_name [Veit Schiele]:
     …

-* Ihr könnt auch lokale Templates verwenden:
+* You can also use local templates:

   .. code-block:: console

     $ cookiecutter cookiecutter-namespace-template

-* Alternativ könnt ihr CookieCutter auch mit Python verwenden:
+* Alternatively you can also use CookieCutter with Python:

   .. code-block:: console